-Function: Diagnose and report any errors in the

-functionality of a tape controller or media which it controls.
-This phase verifies the data path between the tape units.
+- Function: Diagnose and report any errors in the functionality of a tape controller or media which it controls.
+This phase verifies the data path between the Host Adapter and the tape media. - Tests: This program does write/read pattern testing to tape units.
 The user will be instructed to insert a scratch tape when running this phase.